-Situated a few miles north of Taunton, in Somerset, Hestercombe Gardens is a unique heritage destination with history spanning over 800 years.
-At Hestercombe you’ll find 50 acres of gardens featuring designs from the 1700s, 1800s and 1900s, a café, gift shop and plant centre, and in the historic Hestercombe House, a contemporary art gallery, restaurant and second-hand book shop.
+At Hestercombe you’ll find 50 acres of gardens featuring designs from the 1700s, 1800s and 1900s, a café, and plant centre, and in the historic Hestercombe House, a contemporary art gallery, gift shop and second-hand book shop.

 About our site

 The majority of Hestercombe’s historic estate was built at a time when little thought was given to making places accessible, so we have made reasonable adaptations as far as we can within the limitations of a listed building and grounds.
 There are still some areas that unfortunately cannot be accessed because they include steps and stairs, but we have marked out an all accessibility route in yellow on our Guide Map.
 On the Guide Map, we have marked routes suitable for pushchairs, wheelchairs and mobility scooters.

 Although we are unable to provide specialist helpers or assistance, our staff will endeavour to help wherever possible.